Williamlinyuchen/lyc/readme.md

 hello everyone
 my name is ...
-I should learn more hard!!
+I should learn more hard!
+   I want to change myself...    what should I do?